 The damage from the earthquake was so extensive that it was reported even in Beijing, which is located quite far.
 Despite the damage being huge, the Chinese government had refused international aid.

 Number of deaths: 227,898

-Probably one of the most horrific earthquakes to have struck earth.
+This was one of the most horrific earthquakes to have struck earth in 21st century.
 The earthquake, which struck the bottom of the Indian Ocean, released energy equaling some 23,000 atomic bombs.
-The impact of the damaging earthquake was felt across 14 countries in South Asia and Africa.
+It resulted in devastating tsunami that struck 14 countries in South Asia and Africa.
 Apart from the huge death toll, the earthquake displaced approximately 1.7 million people.

 When: January 12, 2010

 Number of deaths: 222,570